-Has Little Miss Kit turned into Ol’ Yeller?
-Is that a new techno sound upstairs, or has the old cat just gone over the brink?
+Is that a new techno sound upstairs, or has your old cat just gone over the brink?

-The idea of an old cat yowling and waking up the house may sound funny, but elderly cats who begin to yowl may be suffering from something serious — and treatable.
+The idea of a cat yowling at all hours of the night and waking up the house may sound funny, but senior cats who begin to yowl like this may be suffering from something serious — and treatable.

-- “Three o’clock in the morning, and she begins yowling.
+- “At 3 in the morning, this old cat starts yowling.
 What’s wrong with her?”

-- “I got a complaint from my landlord.
+- “I got a complaint from my landlord about the cat’s constant yowling.
 Now what do I do?”

 We used to think these cats had become senile or demented, and didn’t believe there was a lot we could do.
-Now we know there is a direct correlation between certain medical and neurologic conditions, cognitive dysfunction and excessive vocalization.
+Now we know there is a direct correlation between certain medical and neurologic conditions, cognitive dysfunction and excessive vocalization in cats.

 You have to be willing to have your vet do a thorough workup, which is important for a geriatric cat anyway, and have patience to do some trial drug therapies.
 This is one area where “traditional” medicine can work nicely with more naturopathic treatments.

-These are the top reasons we think cats vocalize for no obvious reason.
-Usually there is a reason; finding it may not be easy.
+Below are the top reasons we think cats vocalize for no obvious reason.
+Usually there is a reason, though finding it may not be easy.

 - Sensory decline.
-Cats losing vision, hearing or sense of smell can begin to vocalize excessively.
-Common sense would dictate that a decline in the senses leads to confusion, irritability, etc. My 20-year-old yowling cat reminded me of my dad when his hearing aid batteries pooped out on him.
+Cats who are losing their vision, hearing or sense of smell can begin to vocalize excessively.
+Common sense would dictate that a decline in the senses leads to confusion and irritability.
+My 20-year-old yowling cat reminded me of my dad when his hearing aid batteries died.
 “Dad, you don’t have to scream at me.
 I can hear you.”

 - Hypertension.
 High blood pressure, either alone or in association with other diseases, is a frequent finding in old cats.
 Some of these cats scream.
 We can fix this.

 - Hyperthyroidism.
-Very common in the older kitty, hyperthyroidism can cause excessive vocalization.
+Very common in older cats, hyperthyroidism can cause excessive vocalization.
 Are these cats hungry?
 Hyperactive?
 Anxious?
 All of the above?
 We can fix this, too.

 - Pain.
 This often requires a diagnostic hunt and a guessing game of sorts, but cats in chronic pain may have periods throughout the day and night when they vocalize.
 Many older cats have severe dental disease, arthritis, GI pain, UTI pain and neurologic pain, to name a few.

-- Central nervous system (CNS) disease.
-Brain tumors occur in cats.
-The most common tumor is a meningioma, which can be slow-growing and cause behavioral and neurologic changes as well as vocalization.
+- Central nervous system disease.
+Cats can get brain tumors.
+The most common tumor is a meningioma, which can be slow-growing and cause behavioral and neurologic changes as well as excessive vocalization.

 - Cognitive dysfunction.
-Although we think a form of Alzheimer’s is more common in the dog, some older kitties show signs of dementia and confusion.
+Although we think a form of Alzheimer’s is more common in the dog, some older cats show signs of dementia and confusion.

-- Check eyesight, the senses, the oral cavity, body weight, cardiac, etc.
+- I check the cat’s eyesight, senses, oral cavity, body weight, cardiac, etc.

-- Then we get full blood work, a urinalysis and a reliable blood pressure.
+- Then I get full blood work, a urinalysis and a reliable blood pressure reading.

 If I find hyperthyroidism or hypertension, we treat these conditions medically and see if we make an improvement.
 This is the fairly easy part of the diagnostic plan.